daphneblakey/daphneblakey/index.md

 <br>

-Daphne Blakey is a quantitative social science researcher with advanced training in economics and public policy at Cornell University.
+Daphne Blakey is a quantitative social science researcher with advanced training in economics and public policy from Cornell University.

-Her work focuses on public sector labor institutions, policing, and applying advanced quantitative and computational methods to study how policy shapes social and economic outcomes.
+Her work examines public sector labor institutions and policing.
 She specializes in data analysis and econometric methods.
-Her recent work includes building a national corpus of police union collective bargaining agreements and conducting text analysis using machine learning to study how contractual employment protections impact officer behavior and public safety.
+She has built a national corpus of police union collective bargaining agreements and applies advanced computational methods to study social and economic consequences of policy change.

-She holds a Master of Science in Public Policy from Cornell and a dual B.A./B.Sc. in Sociology, Mathematics, and Economics from the University of Southern California.
+She holds a Master of Science in Public Policy from Cornell and a dual B.Sc.
+Mathematics & Economics and B.A. in Sociology from the University of Southern California.